-Local SEO is essential for orthopedic surgeons, especially because people tend to look for a physician in their area, rather than travelling long distances.
+Local SEO is essential for orthopedic surgeons, especially because people tend to look for a physician in their area, rather than traveling long distances.
 However, it’s important to note that not all doctors are located in the same area.
-By using local SEO techniques, orthopedic surgeons can increase their visibility and gain more patients.
+By using local SEO techniques and perform Off-Page Optimization, orthopedic surgeons can increase their visibility and gain more patients.

 Off-Page optimization is an important marketing strategy for local businesses.
 It increases your ranking on Google and attracts new patients.
 People don’t want to drive hours to see a doctor; they want one close to their home.
 With local SEO, you can easily get found when local people are searching for a doctor near their home.